workos-inc/ruby-magic-link-example/README.md

 ruby app.rb
 ```

-Head to `http://localhost:4567` and click Sign In to authenticate!
+Head to `http://localhost:4567` and submit your email.
+Then, click on the MagicLink
+in the email sent from WorkOS to authenticate to the example app.

 For more information, see the [WorkOS Ruby SDK documentation](https://docs.workos.com/sdk/ruby).